Compare EE pay as you go deals

 It's worth remembering, though, that there is more to a service than simply how much it costs.
 Quality of service, coverage, data speeds and other factors and features all play a part in helping you determine if what you're paying your provider is worth the money.

 There are four ways into getting set up with EE PAYG.
-Mostly the same rules apply to each, but let's take a brief look a them anyway to help you determine which method is right for you.
+Mostly the same rules apply to each, but let's take a brief look at them to help you determine which method is right for you.

 - Free SIM – As it sounds: Get a SIM for nothing, then decide later what pack you want to add onto it